MileHacker Logo

 • Obtaining a temporary Chinese license is a bureaucratic process not typically feasible for short tourist visits.

 • Motorcycle & Scooter Rentals: Less common for tourists.
-They additionally need a Chinese motorcycle license.
+They further need of Chinese origin motorcycle license.

 • Electric scooters are dominant for personal use but generally not rented for visitors.